cburschka/lyx/development/Win32/packaging/installer/Readme.txt

    Qt5OpenGL.dll"
    Qt5PrintSupport.dll"
   to %%lyxbuild%%\LYX_INSTALLED\bin
+  The files will be named Qt6xxx.dll if compiled with Qt6
 - open the file settings.nsh with a text editor and adapt the settings for your need.
 A good text editor for NSIS development is e.g. Visual Studio Code with the NSIS extension.
 - right-click on the file lyx-standard.nsi and choose "Compile NSIS script"